 Dr. A.J.
 Chandler Park

-Located in downtown, Dr. A.J.
+Located in Downtown Chandler, Dr. A.J.
 Chandler Park—named for the city’s founder—is the original town square.
 Unlike might parks, you won’t find playground equipment, grills, and nature trails.
-Instead, the park is surrounded by restaurants, galleries, boutiques, offices, and the historic San Marcos Resort, which means there is plenty to do before or after your picnic.
+Instead, the park is surrounded by restaurants, galleries, boutiques, offices, and the historic Crowne Plaza Phoenix-Chandler Golf Resort, which means there is plenty to do before or after your picnic.

 Although there are benches, shaded areas, and green spaces, Dr, A,J, Chandler Park doesn’t have picnic tables, so you’ll want to bring a blanket.
-The good news is you don’t necessarily have to pack a picnic—you can get take out from some of the local restaurants, like the Original ChopShop Co.
+The good news is you don’t necessarily have to pack a picnic—you can get take out from some of the local restaurants, like a cheese board from Mingle and Graze or a health-focused dish from the Original ChopShop Co.
 Even if you do bring your own lunch, you may want to save room for a Mexican popsicle at Paletas Betty.
+New this year, Chandler's Dine-in-the-Park program allows for the consumption of alcohol purchased from local Downtown Chandler restaurants, available at this park only.

-Chandler Park hosts unique events throughout the year, including the Tumbleweed Tree lighting, as well as a farmer’s market (every Thursday from 3 pm. to 7 p.m.; October through April) and the Downtown Chandler Art Walk (every third Friday from 6 p.m. to 9:30 p.m.).
+The Chandler park area hosts unique events throughout the year, including the famed Tumbleweed Tree, as well as a weekly farmers market (every Saturday from 9 a.m. to 1 p.m.; October through May and from 7 -10:30 a.m.
+June - September).